jmarca/cas_validate/README.md

 this functionality (test/ttl_test.js) fails when running Redis 2.4, but passes when running Redis 2.6.

+# Version 0.1.8

+Biggest change here is a switch from SAX parser to XML doc parser for parsing the response from the CAS server ticket validation.
+It was reported that the parser was choking on attributes with umlauts and other common utf-8 characters.
+Apparently, either the SAX parser approach in libxmljs or the way I was using it was to blame, but the upshot was that non-ascii characters were getting mangled.

+To fix this, I switched to using the whole-doc parsing approach.
+This will use slightly more memory, etc, as the whole DOM tree for the response has to be loaded into memory, but the docs are small so that is probably fine.

+The test that checks this is in `test/xml_parser_test.js`  It does not use a live CAS server, so you can run it on your own and load it up with your own CAS response docs to see whether everything is getting parsed okay.
+Just replace the file in `test/files/cas_auth.xml` with your own difficult-to-parse case, and then submit a bug report is stuff is breaking.

 # Version 0.1.0

 This new version brings with it some small API changes for the few